Learning RISC-V Architecture Through Debugging - Part 2

 What you will gain after the course

-• You can learn the operating principles of Exception, Interrupt Controller, and Calling Convention, which are core features that make up RISC-V.
+• You can learn the operating principles of the core functions of RISC-V: Exceptions, Interrupt Controllers, and Calling Conventions.

-• You can practice debugging features such as exceptions, interrupt controllers, and calling conventions using the TRACE32 simulator program.
+• Using the TRACE32 simulator program, you can practice debugging features such as exceptions, interrupt controllers, and calling conventions.

-• You can learn how the RISC-V architecture is utilized in operating system kernels such as the Linux kernel.
+• You can see how the RISC-V architecture is utilized in operating system kernels such as the Linux kernel.

-• You can analyze the startup code of bootloaders or Linux kernels running on RISC-V based systems.
+• I can analyze the startup code of bootloaders or the Linux kernel running on a RISC-V basis.

-1. To commemorate the launch of Korea's first RISC-V course, we are issuing a 30% discount coupon (first come, first served for 100 people).
+1. To celebrate the launch of the first RISC-V course in Korea, a 30% discount coupon has been issued (first 100 people).

 2. 2025 Latest Course Renewal

-Recently, RISC-V architecture, an open source-based CPU architecture, has been emerging.
-If you look at IT-related press articles and news, you can immediately see the following:
+Recently, the RISC-V architecture, an open-source-based CPU architecture, has been emerging.
+You can immediately see content like the following in IT-related media articles or news:

 • Big tech companies such as nVidia, Intel, and Qualcomm are developing RISC-V-based products (chipsets).